 In implementation of the Board's policy, there is no expectation by the Foundation that proposals submitted for funding will include a cost sharing component.
 When cost sharing is included on Line M, it is solely at the discretion of the proposing institution and will not be a factor in the Foundation's decision to make an award.
-However, once cost sharing is proposed on Line M, and accepted by the Foundation, the commitment of funds becomes legally binding is subject to audit.
+However, once cost sharing is proposed on Line M, and accepted by the Foundation, the commitment of funds becomes legally binding is subject to audit.6

-&lt;sup>5 Collaborative/joint arrangements may include closely related and coordinated activities at another organization; a joint activity by several organizations or consortia; and group proposals from multiple organizations.
+5 Collaborative/joint arrangements may include closely related and coordinated activities at another organization; a joint activity by several organizations or consortia; and group proposals from multiple organizations.

-&lt;sup>6 If proposed, the estimated value of any in-kind contributions should be included on Line M. An explanation of the source, nature, amount and availability of any proposed cost sharing also must be provided in the budget justification.
-Section .23 of OMB Circular A-110 describes criteria and procedures for the allowability of cash and in-kind contributions in satisfying cost sharing and matching requirements.
+6 If proposed, the estimated value of any in-kind contributions should be included on Line M. An explanation of the source, nature, amount and availability of any proposed cost sharing also must be provided in the budget justification.
+Section .23 of